 - Enable better communication and coordination across different Working Groups/Interest Groups (e.g., all domain-specific groups, all education groups, between technically oriented and domain-specific groups, etc.)

-- Serve to communicate and coordinate with a specific community outside RDA, fostering synergies, bringing new groups/members to RDA and conversely bringing the WGs activities to the attention of external parties.
+- Serve to communicate and coordinate with a specific community outside RDA, fostering synergies, bringing new groups/members to RDA and conversely bringing the gropup's activities to the attention of external parties.

-Interest Groups undergo a formal review (see Figure 1) before they are recognized and endorsed by RDA.
+Interest Groups undergo a formal review (see Figure 1) by the community, the Technical Advisory Board (TAB), from a technical perspective, and Council, from a strategic perspective, before they are recognized and endorsed by RDA.
 Review criteria include the following:

 - 2-4 co-chairs leading the initiative